 For some lower key recreation, a stroll around Bellevue Park is a must.
 Lovingly referred to by locals as the “Red Caboose Park” due to the bright red caboose car displayed on the grounds, the park features a playground for children and an exercise path for runners and walkers.
 The park also serves as a center for the community to come together.
 Every year, some 20,000 people convene on the park for the annual Bellevue Community Picnic.
 This free, public event, which has been running strong for nearly 40 years, features live music, food trucks, children’s activities and fireworks.

 Getting hungry?
 A few standouts include the upscale sports bar Jonathan’s Grille, the ever-comforting Southern hospitality of Loveless Cafe, and Voodoo Gumbo for authentic New Orleans food.

 Bellevue is currently in the midst of a major upswing in residential and commercial development.
-The average sale price for the area is $353,000 as of October 2016.
-One of the most anticipated developments in the area is One Bellevue Place.
-With an expected completion date of late 2017, this mixed use retail lifestyle center will feature shops, restaurants, office space, a hotel and 330 apartments opened in 2018.
+The average sale price for the area is in the mid $500,ooo range as of April, 2021.
+One Bellevue Place, a mixed use retail lifestyle center featuring shops, restaurants, office space, a hotel and 330 apartments opened in 2018.
 In 2o19, Ford Ice Center Bellevue opened to the public and features public skate sessions, skating lessons, birthday parties, figure skating and hockey teams.